Electroweak Supersymmetry around the Electroweak Scale: Electroweak Supersymmetry from the GmSUGRA

 \section{Electroweak Supersymmetry from the GmSUGRA}

 First, we explain our conventions.
-In SSMs, we denote the left-handed quark doublets, right-handed up-type quarks, right-handed down-type quarks, left-handed lepton doublets, right-handed neutrinos and right-handed charged leptons as $Q_i$, $U^c_i$, $D^c_i$, $L_i$, $N^c_i$, and $E^c_i$, respectively.
+In SSMs, we denote the left-handed quark doublets, right-handed up-type quarks, right-handed down-type quarks, left-handed lepton doublets, right-handed neutrinos, and right-handed charged leptons as $Q_i$, $U^c_i$, $D^c_i$, $L_i$, $N^c_i$, and $E^c_i$, respectively.
 Also, we denote one pair of Higgs doublets as $H_u$ and $H_d$, which give masses to the up-type quarks/neutrinos and the down-type quarks/charged leptons, respectively.

-We consider the simple GmSUGRA where the GUT group is $SU(5)$ and the Higgs field is in the $SU(5)$ adjoint representation~\cite{Li:2010xr, Balazs:2010ha}.
-The gauge coupling relation and gaugino mass relation at the GUT scale are the following~\cite{Li:2010xr, Ellis:1985jn, Li:2010mra}
+We consider the simple GmSUGRA where the GUT gauge group is $SU(5)$ and the Higgs field $\Phi$ for the GUT symmetry breaking is in the $SU(5)$ adjoint representation~\cite{Li:2010xr, Balazs:2010ha}.
+Because $\Phi$ can coulpe to the gauge field kinetic terms via high-dimensional operators, the gauge coupling relation and gaugino mass relation at the GUT scale will be modified after $\Phi$ acquires a VEV~\cite{Li:2010xr, Ellis:1985jn}.
+Similarly, the scalar masses and trilinear soft terms will be modified as well due to the relevant high-dimensional operators~\cite{Balazs:2010ha}.
+The gauge coupling relation and gaugino mass relation at the GUT scale are the following~\cite{Li:2010xr, Ellis:1985jn}

-where $k$ is the index of these relations and is equal to $5/3$.
+where $k$ is the index of these relations and is equal to $5/3$~\cite{Li:2010xr} in our simple GmSUGRA.
 Such gauge coupling relation and gaugino mass relation at the GUT scale can be realized in the F-theory $SU(5)$ models where the gauge symmetry is broken down to the SM gauge symmetry by turning on the $U(1)_Y$ flux, and the F-theory $SO(10)$ models where the gauge symmetry is broken down to the $SU(3)_C \times SU(2)_L \times SU(2)_R \times U(1)_{B-L}$ gauge symmetry by turning on the $U(1)_{B-L}$ flux~\cite{Li:2010mra}.
+The point is that the $U(1)_Y$ and $U(1)_{B-L}$ fluxes can give the extra contributions to the gauge kinetic terms of the SM gauge fields.

 At the GUT scale, we assume $\alpha_1 \simeq \alpha_2 \simeq \alpha_3$ for simplicity, and then the gaugino mass relation becomes

 So there are two free parameters in gaugino masses.
 To realize the electroweak supersymmetry, we require that $M_3$ be larger than $M_1$ and $M_2$.
 In the next Section, we shall consider the following two simple Scenarios for gaugino masses at the GUT scale